Visual Resources: Home

 Collection

-The collection includes over 73,000 local digital records through our in-house image database, SVA Image Library, which is now accessed as an Institutional Collection in ARTstor and JSTOR images.
+The collection includes over 73,000 local digital records through our in-house image database, SVA Image Library, which is now accessed as an Institutional Collection in JSTOR images.

 Services